 All Federal Direct Loan recipients are required to complete entrance counseling prior to receiving the first disbursement of their loan proceeds.
 They are also required to complete exit counseling during their last term of attendance.
-(For further information, visit http://www.studentloans.gov
+(For further information, visit studentaid.gov)